mikiteek/wallet-app/README.md

  Preconditions:
  - Docker and Docker Compose installed
  - Make sure you are in the project root folder in terminal
+ - Create a `.env` file based on the `.env.example` in the root of project file and adjust values if needed.
+You can just copy values from `.env.example` for running locally purposes.

 ```bash
 ### Run application in docker containers
 $ docker-compose --profile prod up -d